HOME SEARCH ALL TOPICS

 Doorbell alerts

-Doorbell over the door of small shops which would ring as the door opened, announcing the arrival of a customer.
-Photographed in Milton Keynes Museum.
+Doorbell over the door of small shops which would sound as the door opened, announcing the arrival of a customer.

-These early bells were manual ones, not electric ones, and they made a characteristic 'ting' sound as the clapper hit the bell casing.
-The 'ting' couldn't always have been easy for the shopkeeper to hear from out at the back.
+These early bells were manual ones, not electric ones and their characteristic ring couldn't always have been easy for the shopkeeper to hear from out at the back.
 Later bells were electric, rang for longer and were louder.

 Counter bell alerts